 The Center for Cancer and Blood Disorders at Lurie Children’s treats more children with cancer and blood disorders than any other hospital in Illinois.
-The center is ranked 8th in the nation by U.S.News & World Report for pediatric oncology.
-World-class experts from the center are a part of our Hepatoblastoma Program, caring and treating children with this rare cancer originating in the liver.
+World-class experts from the center are part of our Hepatoblastoma Program, caring and treating children with this rare cancer originating in the liver.

 The Lurie Children’s Difference

 Our multidisciplinary team is committed to caring for each patient’s physical, emotional and social needs in a kid-friendly environment.
 This team approach makes it easier for you to see every specialist your child needs under one roof and often in the same visit.
 To meet all of your child’s needs, physicians in our program have access to specialists from 70 medical and surgical specialties at Lurie Children’s.
 Our physicians also work closely with pediatric radiation oncologists and other specialists at the nearby Robert H. Lurie Comprehensive Cancer Center of Northwestern University.